 A closer look at the CSS transition property involves four sub-properties: property, duration, timing function, and delay.

-1. The property defines what attribute of an element will change.
-For example, you may choose to change the opacity of a link or button when hovered over.
+defines what attribute of an element will change.
+For example, you may choose to change the opacity of a link or button when hovered over. - The

-2. The duration is the length of time the transition will take from start to end, usually implemented in seconds or milliseconds.
-A longer duration will slow the change, while a shorter one will speed it up.
+is the length of time the transition will take from start to end, usually implemented in seconds or milliseconds.
+A longer duration will slow the change, while a shorter one will speed it up. - The

 These properties are used in conjunction with CSS pseudo-classes to control when the transitions occur.